Stop! Your Lease Extension in Tower Hill Could Be FREE

 If you are facing a significant premium because your lease in Tower Hill has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to start your Tower Hill lease extension today:
+Why you should start your Tower Hill lease extension

 A Tower Hill leasehold property depreciates with the years remaining on the lease.

-It is generally accepted that a residential leasehold with in excess of 100 years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an additional ninety years added to any lease with more than 30 years left, the premises will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with more than 100 years remaining is worth approximately the equivalent as a freehold.
+Where an additional 90 years added to any lease with more than 45 years unexpired, the residence will be worth the same as a freehold for decades to come.

 Lender Requirement